Get Pre-Approved For Your Car Loan Apply Now

 If 0% financing doesn’t work out for you, don’t lose heart.
 There are plenty of other ways to find the right car at the right price.
 Follow these tips to ensure you find the best possible deal with or without 0% financing.

-1. Get pre-approved in minutes: Before you start looking at cars, it's a good idea to find out firsthand what rate and deals you’re eligible for.
-Canada Drives can help you figure out what kind of financing you qualify for, and can even get you pre-approved in a matter of hours.
-With a pre-approval in your back pocket, you’ll know exactly how what vehicle options you're eligible for, saving you a lot of time and frustration.
+1. Get pre-approved in minutes: Before you start looking at new cars, it's a good idea to find out firsthand what rate and deals you’re eligible for.
+Canada Drives can help you figure out what kind of financing you qualify for, even if you have bad credit.
+With a pre-approval in your back pocket, you’ll know exactly what vehicle options you're eligible for, saving you a lot of time and frustration.

 • towards the end of the year.